Igor Shpilenok

-Igor Shpilenok (born 28 February 1960) is a Russian wildlife photographer, founder and first director of the Bryansky Les Nature Reserve, author of several books, environmental inspector.
-Shpilenok is a two times winner of the BBC Wildlife Photographer of the Year award, in 2006 and 2007 he received the first prize at ‘Golden Turtle’ international photo festival.
+Igor Shpilenok (born 28 February 1960) is a Russian wildlife photographer, founder and first director of the Bryansky Les Nature Reserve, author of several books, and environmental inspector.
+He is a two times winner of the BBC Wildlife Photographer of the Year award.
+In 2006 and 2007 he received the first prize at the Golden Turtle international photo festival.

 Biography

 Early years

-Shpilenok was born in Bryansk Oblast, his father was a passionate hunter who tried to make his son interested in hunting.
-But Igor grew fond of nature and preferred to enjoy its beauty without hurting it.
-As Shpilenok recalls, he decided to become an environmentalist in his teens.
+Shpilenok was born in Bryansk Oblast, and his father was a passionate hunter who tried to make his son interested in hunting.
+Instead, Shpilenok grew fond of nature and preferred to enjoy its beauty without hurting it.
+He decided to become an environmentalist in his teens.
 In school he became interested in photography.
-At the age of 12, he discovered a meadow covered with blooming snowdrops, in the forest not far from his home.
+At the age of 12, he discovered a meadow covered with blooming snowdrops in the forest not far from his home.
 Impressed with its beauty, he felt he needed to share it and decided to buy a photocamera.
-During the winter he collected the money and in the next spring he returned to the same meadow with a new camera only to find scorched terrain and chopped trees.
+During the winter he collected the money and in the next spring he returned to the same meadow with a new camera, only to find scorched terrain and chopped trees.
 At that moment he decided to dedicate his life to the protection of nature.

 Bryansk Forest

 Shpilenok graduated from the Bryansk State University as a teacher of Russian language and literature.
 After graduation, he volunteered to work as a teacher in the most distant school in Novenkoye village.
 To be as close to Bryansk forest as possible, he settled in a lodge at Staroye Yamnoye (‘The Old Pit’) and every day ventured into the forest to observe its fauna and flora.
-He wrote essays about the forest and its fragile beauty and sent with own photos to the local newspaper ‘Bryanskiy Rabochiy‘ (‘Bryansk Worker’).
+He wrote essays about the forest and its fragile beauty and sent them with his own photos to the local newspaper, Bryanskiy Rabochiy (Bryansk Worker).
 Eventually, his works won a state contest on covering conservation issues.
 After this, the local government paid attention and approved his initiative of creating a nature reserve.
-The nature reserve ’Bryansky Les’ was officially established in 1987, Shpilenok was appointed its director.
+The nature reserve Bryansky Les was officially established in 1987, and Shpilenok was appointed its director.

 Under Shpilenok, illegal poaching was eliminated in the reserve.
-For this he was many times threatened, his house was burned several times.
+For this he was repeatedly threatened, and his house was burned several times.

 In the early 1990s, when almost no governmental financial support was given to the Bryansk forest, Shpilenok managed to attract international donors through WWF and promote conservation ideas among the locals.
 His team successfully reintroduced European bisons and bears to the forest.